collinalexbell/HackMatrix/game-design.md

 ## Love
 How do I increase love for my game?

+Give it loving attention.
+Attention will increase love.
+In a way, attention is love.

 ## Deadline:
 New Years submit for review.
 Launch on my birthday.